-Removal of Special Purpose Financial Statements for Certain Entities
+Removal of Special Purpose Financial Statements (SPFS) for Certain Entities

 The release of a new accounting standard will see the removal of the option to prepare special purpose financial statements for some entities.

 Most entities that have historically prepared special purpose financial statements, including large proprietary, grandfathered, foreign-controlled and AFSL holders, will be required to prepare general purpose financial statements from 30 June 2022 or 31 December 2022.

 Following the release by the IASB of the Revised Conceptual Framework, which forms the basis of all International Accounting Standards and which was also adopted in Australia, the AASB has released a new accounting standard which removes the option to prepare special purpose financial statements for certain entities.

 Australia currently has a unique self-assessment regime whereby a company has to determine whether it is a ‘reporting entity’, i.e. an entity that needs to prepare general purpose financial statements.
 If the entity does not consider itself to be a ‘reporting entity’, it can choose to prepare special purpose financial statements which allows the preparer to judge which disclosures are necessary for users of the accounts.

 The most significant impact will be expected for entities that have not previously prepared consolidated financial statements as this was considered to be an optional disclosure item in a set of special purpose accounts.
 Consolidation will now be mandatory.